jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

 **4:** Copy your google-credentials.json inside the google folder.
 Remember to add this json to the .gitignore file !

+Also copy data_ingestion_local.py, data_ingestion_local2.py and data_ingestion_gcp.py from this repo to your dags folder

 **5:** Create a requirements.txt, should look like: